leebernard/pyds9-implementation/README.md

     Median: 2165.11
     Std: 1930.76

-To see the documentation of a particular function, type print(foo.__doc__)
+To see the documentation of a particular function, enter print(foo.\_\_doc\_\_)

     >>> print(exampleregion.sky_subtract.__doc__)

-            This function calculates the background subtracted data, and stores it in the sky_sub attribute.
+            This method calculates the background subtracted data, and stores it in the sky_sub attribute.

-            Wrapper for sky_subtract.
+            This is a wrapper for sky_subtract.
 If bias subtracted data is available, it uses that.
 Otherwise, it uses data in the data attribute.
 If neither are available, raises an exception.

             Parameters
             ----------